Dunga: Brazil

 On 24 July 2006, Dunga was named as the new national coach of the Brazil national team as a replacement for Carlos Alberto Parreira, despite the fact that he had no prior coaching experience at the professional level.
 Nonetheless, he made an impressive start with Brazil, winning four of his first five matches.

-Dunga's first match in charge was against Norway which was played in Oslo on 16 August 2006; the game ended in a 1–1 draw.
+Dunga's first match in charge was against Norway in Oslo on 16 August 2006; the game ended in a 1–1 draw.
 His second match was held against archrivals Argentina on 3 September at Arsenal's new Emirates Stadium in London; Brazil won 3–0.
 On 5 September, Brazil then defeated Wales 2–0 at Tottenham Hotspur's White Hart Lane ground.
 They later defeated Kuwaiti club Al-Kuwait 4–0, Ecuador 2–1 and Switzerland 2–1.

 Dunga did not just look for players at large clubs, but looked at the whole scope of Europe, finding individual talents such as Daniel Carvalho, Vágner Love, Dudu Cearense of Russian club CSKA Moscow and from local Brazilian clubs such as Corinthians, Flamengo and São Paulo.

 In 2007, Dunga managed Brazil to their second-straight Copa América title by beating Argentina in the final 3–0, who were heavily favored to win against a weaker Brazil squad.
 Dunga's squad also won the 2009 FIFA Confederations Cup in South Africa on 28 June 2009.
 The team came back from a 2–0 deficit against the United States to emerge victorious from a Lúcio header in the 84th minute that made the score 3–2.

 At the 2010 FIFA World Cup, Brazil made it to the quarter-finals, where they suffered a 2–1 loss to the Netherlands after having led the game 1–0.
 After Brazil's exit from the competition, Dunga announced he would stand down as coach, but was first dismissed by CBF on 24 July 2010.
 Dunga's 2010 World Cup selections were criticized by many, including famous Brazilian footballer Pelé.
 Pelé believed Alexandre Pato and Neymar should have been selected to the squad.

 It was announced on 29 August 2011 that Dunga had signed a contract with Qatari club Al-Rayyan as a replacement for Paulo Autuori, but Al Rayyan opted to sign another coach after Dunga stated he was "not sure" about the position.